junxit/us-congress-bills-114/bill.md

       - **(i)** is an inhabitant; or
       - **(ii)** may be found.
   - **(6)** *Actions by other State officials*
-    - **(A)** *In general* In addition to civil actions brought by attorneys general under paragraph (1), any other officer of a State who is authorized by the State to do so may bring a civil action under paragraph (1), subject to the same requirements and limitations that apply under this subsection to civil actions brought by attorneys general.
+    - **(A)** *In general* In addition to civil actions brought by attorneys general under paragraph (1), any other consumer protection officer of a State who is authorized by the State to do so may bring a civil action under paragraph (1), subject to the same requirements and limitations that apply under this subsection to civil actions brought by attorneys general.
     - **(B)** *Savings provision* Nothing in this subsection may be construed to prohibit an authorized official of a State from initiating or continuing any proceeding in a court of the State for a violation of any civil or criminal law of the State.
-  - **(7)** *Prohibition on entering into contingency fee agreement with outside counsel for State enforcement*
-    - **(A)** *Contingency fee agreement defined* For purposes of this paragraph, the term contingency fee agreement means a contract or other agreement to provide services under which the amount or the payment of the fee for services is contingent in whole or in part on the outcome of the matter for which the services were obtained.
-    - **(B)** *Prohibition* An attorney general of a State, or any State or local law enforcement agency, may not enter into a contingency fee agreement for legal or expert witness services relating to an action commenced under paragraph (1).
 - **(f)** *Education and Outreach for Businesses* Not later than 60 days after the date of the enactment of this Act, the Commission shall commence conducting education and outreach that provides businesses with non-binding best practices for compliance with this Act.
 - **(g)** *Relation to State causes of action* Nothing in this section shall be construed to affect any cause of action brought by a person that exists or may exist under State law.
 - **(h)** *Effective dates* This section shall take effect on the date of the enactment of this Act, except that—
-  - **(1)** subsections (b) and (c) shall apply with respect to contracts in effect on or after the date of the enactment of this Act; and
+  - **(1)** subsections (b) and (c) shall apply with respect to contracts in effect on or after the date that is 90 days after the date of the enactment of this Act; and
   - **(2)** subsections (d) and (e) shall apply with respect to contracts in effect on or after the date that is 1 year after the date of the enactment of this Act.